 Anyone who loves your product or service – or respects your company as a community citizen – can be turned into a brand ambassador.
 You supply the words (key messages), images, opportunities, and incentives for them to speak on your behalf.

 Third-party endorsements are much more convincing than anything you say about yourself.
 That’s why reviews, testimonials, and endorsements are so important.
 Employees speaking at professional conferences or appearing in ads are inexpensive ways to do this.

 Who could be an ambassador for your brand?
 Sit down and make a list – and a plan to get them going.

 Avoiding Risks to Your Brand

 A Poor First Impression

-Many people will first experience you online – people who are searching for the kind of solutions your provide.
+Many people will first experience you online – people who are searching for the kind of solutions you provide.
 An unprofessional website will hurt your brand.

-At a minimum, every company needs a professional website that offers value to their customer and represents the company well.
+At a minimum, every company needs a professional website that offers value to its customer and represents the company well.